Lewsmarc/3114ProjectBase/README.md

 -3 or 4 days
 #Phase 2: Delete, print, similiarity functionality
 -5 days
-#Phase 3: Debugging, likely one refactor, and mutation coverage
+#Phase 3: Debugging, likely one refactor, and junit tests + mutation coverage
 -5 days

 Sparse matrix: Stores a 2d matrix with minimal space overhead by only storing filled in data nodes.
 The headers for each axis of the matrix is stored as a DLL of header node for the internal DLL which contain reviewer, movie, and score data as ints.